-Many visitors head to the famous Copacabana beach, although the beaches of Ipanema and Leblon can be less crowded and are equally well equipped with vendors selling food, jewellery, sarongs, and anything else you might want.
+Free day in Rio to explore the city or take optional excursions or a favela tour.
+Many visitors head to the famous Copacabana beach, although the combined beaches of Ipanema and Leblon can be less crowded and are equally well garnished with vendors selling food, jewelery, sarongs, and anything else you might want.
 Opt to enjoy some of the Carnival street parties in the evening.

 Day 4: Rio de Janeiro (1B)

 Take it slow today because the parade literally lasts all night.
-This evening between 6-7:30 we transfer to the Sambodrome where we have reserved seats in section 5.
-Your CEOs will accompany you throughout the evening and after the parade you’ll transfer back to your hotel.
+This evening between 6-7:30, we transfer to the Sambodrome where we have reserved seats in section 10.
+G Adventures representatives will accompany you throughout the evening and after the parade you’ll transfer back to your hotel.

 Day 5: Rio de Janeiro (1B)

 After an all-night samba party, relax and enjoy the sun and surf of the city.
 Take a book to Copacabana beach, shop along the main streets of Ipanema and Leblon, try some Brazilian beef at a churrascaria, or just sleep in and get some rest.